wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

             /// Define if the cell should be collapsable let collapsable: Collapsable?

+            /// If value should be centered
+            let centered: Bool?

             public enum Collapsable: String, Codable {
                 /// The cell should not be collapsable